Princekelsey/chef-master/README.md

 # chef-master

-A receipe  web app that allows you search for receipe of your choice.
+A recipe  web app that allows you search for recipe of your choice.

 Tools used:
 -Vanilla Javascript (ES6)